TheTriangleTrippa/Portfolio/README.md

 Notes:
-This repo could be called LiamMay, to allow for the pages adress to be the same.
+This repo could be called LiamMay rather than Porfolio, to allow for the pages adress to be the same.